Green-Software-Foundation/sci-ai/SPEC.md

 ## 2. Scope

-This specification covers a broad spectrum of AI systems, including classical machine learning, generative AI, agentic AI, and future approaches, and is intended to be applicable and scalable for organizations of any size.
+This specification covers a broad spectrum of AI systems, including classical machine learning, generative AI, agentic AI, and other emerging or future AI paradigms, and is intended for use by organizations of all sizes.

 ### 2.1 AI Paradigms (Foundational Approaches)
 - Machine Learning (ML)